 Some important points about your right to work

-Although you will probably have the right to work, you must not be depending on this income to support yourself during your studies
+You must not depend on income from working to support yourself during your studies

-You are not allowed to apply for welfare benefits or public funds
+You are not allowed to apply for UK welfare benefits or public funds